 It is imperative to acknowledge the fact that opioids in themselves aren’t necessarily evil or bad.
 In fact, they’re necessary for most medical circumstances.

 However, opioids are only supposed to be used for a short period of time.
-The problem arises when a person either uses them for longer than they need to, or they use more of the drug than they’ve been prescribed.
+The problem arises when people use them for longer than they need to or use more of the drug than they’ve been prescribed.

 Why Are Opioids Misused?

 Opioids are often misused because of their pain-numbing effects.
-Those who abuse opioids for their pain-relieving and sedative nature will likely become addicted.
+Those who abuse opioids for pain-relieving and sedatives will likely become addicted.
 However, it is also worth noting that a person could become dependent on opioids even if they’re under medical supervision.

-This is why it is imperative to be overseen by healthcare professionals; when a person starts to become dependent on a substance, a doctor can help ween them off.
+This is why it is imperative to be overseen by healthcare professionals; when a person becomes dependent on a substance, a doctor can help wean them off.
 This is so important because opioids are considered narcotics when they’re abused.

-If a person is caught with opioids when they shouldn’t have them, it can spell trouble for them.
-Not only would it bring addictive trouble, but legal trouble, or even death as the result of an overdose.
+If someone is caught with opioids when they shouldn’t have them, it can spell trouble for them.
+It would bring addictive trouble, legal trouble, or even death resulting from an overdose.